Shakers confirm Lee Clark as the new first team manager with immediate effect

 Stewart Day said “The appointment of the manager for the club is a key one in the progression of Bury Football Club and I have taken my time to assess where we are as club and how we can progress forward.
 Sometimes this takes longer than anticipated due to ensuring you get the right person, the relationship between the Chairman and the Manager, at any football club, is the most important partnership.

-Whilst there where a number of applicants for the job when David Flitcroft left I didn’t feel that these where the right fit for the club to progress and I wanted to go out and appoint someone who I believe in.
+Whilst there were a number of applicants for the job when David Flitcroft left I didn’t feel that these were the right fit for the club to progress and I wanted to go out and appoint someone who I believe in.

 Lee is someone who I have followed through his playing and managerial career and Lee has played at the very highest level and has managed at League One and Championships clubs and I, particularly, was aware of his time at Huddersfield and Birmingham City.
 Lee managed Huddersfield to a record 49 games unbeaten and took the club to the League One Play-off final.